 The Windows Preinstallation Environment provides a fast and easy way for users to run the installation of primary Windows.
 It was initially launched with Windows XP and has been a vital part of every version of Windows since then.
 The lightweight environment runs on its own and has TCP/IP components as well to maintain network communication.
 Besides providing an ideal environment to install Windows, it can also be used to provide troubleshooting options or perform recovery of system data.
 Since it can easily be loaded from a USB drive or CD Rom, it is used on numerous occasions.

 The first step to learn how to create USB bootable with Windows PE is to prepare a USB drive.
 It can be done by following these steps:

-Firstly, you need to download Windows ADK (Assessment and Deployment Kit).
-You can get it from its official website right here.
-It includes essential deployment tools and Windows Preinstallation Environment.
+Firstly, you need to download Windows ADK here.
+Or get it from its official website.
+It includes essential deployment tools and the Windows Preinstallation Environment.
+To create the bootable WinPE USB or ISO, we only need Deployment Tools and Windows Preinstallation Environment.

 If you are using Windows 10 (1703 version), then you can create multiple partitions on a single USB.
 It can also be a combination of NTFS and FAT32.
 The command “MakeWinPEMedia” can be used to format a USB as FAT32 with a limit of 4 GB file size.
 In this way, you can use the same USB drive to store information as well as to boot it via Windows PE.

 We have taken the assistance of the “diskpart” command to achieve it.
 Simply follow this code to partition your drive in FAT2 and NTFS.
 The NTFS partition can be used as an available space while 2 GB of storage has been allocated to FAT32 for Windows PE in this case.